 | ||# Beds||Lowest||Highest

-Apartment style suites are located steps from the main campus.
-Housing is a first come, first served basis.
-Housing services also provides an academic intensive floor, which emphasizes quiet study.
-Housing fees include a landline (please bring your own phone!), and wireless high speed internet.
+These communities are available upon request and assigned on a first come, first serve basis.
+Residence Life staff live on site and plan activities such as game nights and study sessions.
+Housing fees include a landline (please bring your own phone!), and wireless high-speed internet.
 Students are responsible for providing their own cooking and eating utensils, food, dishes, and glassware.
 Students must also provide their own bedding.

 UNBC International Education offers extensive student services and programs to ease the transition for incoming international students.
 These activities include an orientation for all new students to involving academic and social activities.
 Students will learn about the wide range of support services available to all students while they study at UNBC.
 Once students have begun classes the International Education office is here to assist and direct students during their entire career at UNBC